Skip to main content

 Background

-Earlier versions of Pathling included a server component with custom operations like $aggregate and $extract for analytics queries.
+Earlier versions of Pathling included a server component with custom operations like aggregate and extract for analytics queries.
 While these were powerful, they were Pathling-specific and didn't interoperate with other systems.

-With the v8.0.0 release, we removed the server to focus on the core libraries.
-Now the server is back, rebuilt with a standards-based approach and versioned independently from the libraries (starting at 1.0.0).
+And now the server is back, rebuilt with a standards-based approach and versioned independently from the libraries (starting at 1.0.0).

 What is Pathling server?